 Irish music in Doolin, walking a 19th century famine road in the Irish countryside, and contemplating the Great Irish Hunger at a famine cemetery in Skibbereen.
 Site visits include the Irish Workhouse Centre at Portumna, the National Famine Museum, and the Skibbereen Heritage Centre among others.

 Upcoming Information Session

-Application Deadline : NOW OPEN!
-Apply by October 1, 2019
+Application Deadline : Deadline EXTENDED to October 15, 2019

 More information on funding can be found here.

 This program is open to undergraduate and graduate students in good academic standing.
 Early application is strongly encouraged.
 Focused and expressive personal statements are